The process of determining if a development is liable for CIL is in five stages

 On the receipt of a valid Form 6: Commencement Notice we will issue a Demand Notice to the person that has assumed liability to pay CIL.
 Payments are not subject to VAT.

 If no-one has assumed liability to pay CIL before the Demand Notice is issued the liability defaults to the owner(s) of the land.
-The Demand Notice will set out the details of the amount of CIL payable, payment options and due dates.
+The Demand Notice will set out the details of the amount of CIL payable, payment options, due dates and any surcharges.

 If the process is not followed correctly surcharges will be imposed.

-If you have any questions please contact the Planning Agreements Officer at email@example.com
+If you have any questions please contact the CIL Officer at email@example.com